 Jaw discrepancies with malocclusion are most commonly a result of unequal growth of the jaws, but may also be caused by trauma, tumors, or other disorders.
 While minor jaw discrepancies can sometimes be managed by orthodontics alone, more complex jaw deformities affect both function and facial appearance and require a combined surgical and orthodontic approach.
 Dr. Alex Rabinovich is known as one of the top orthognathic surgeons in the San Francisco Bay Area, and California, in particular.
-If you or a loved one have jaw problems, please reach out to Dr. Rabinovich for a free consultation on your jaw surgery options.
+If you or a loved one have jaw problems, please reach out to Dr. Rabinovich for a consultation on your jaw surgery options.
 With his office in San Francisco, he is convenient to Bay Area cities such as Oakland, Palo Alto, and even Walnut Creek or Marin County.

 What is Orthognathic Surgery?